statgen/pheweb/README.md

         - Everything is in `/net/dumbo/home/larsf/PheWAS/PheWAS_code_translation_v1_2.txt` (2MB).
         - Parse this and make a json to read at startup? indent=1 for diffs.

+- Sort phenos by their phewas_code-as-a-float, rather than as text.

 - Later, for GWAS view, we'll just make (for each pheno) `top1k-variants-phewas_code-0.08.json`.